 Kinase assay

 PKMζ was recombinantly expressed and purified as previously described (Ling et al., 2002).
 PKCι/λ was purchased from ProQinase GmbH (Freiburg, Germany).
 The reaction mixture (50 μl final volume) contained: 50 mM Tris-HCl (pH 7.4), 10 mM MgCl2, 1 mM DTT, 25 μM ε-peptide substrate (ERMRPRKRQGSVRRRV, AnaSpec, Freemont, CA), in the presence or absence of phosphatidylserine (5 μg/ml, Avanti Polar Lipids, Alabaster, AL), and PKCι/λ (184 ng, 0.2 pmol·min-1/assay) or PKMζ (4 ng, 0.2 pmol·min-1/assay), in the presence or absence of ZIP or chelerythrine at concentrations given in the figures.
 The reaction, initiated with the addition of 50 μM ATP (final concentration, ~1–3 μCi [γ-32P]/assay), was for 30 min at 30ºC, which is in the linear range for enzyme concentration (data not shown).
 The reaction in which the substrate LANCE Ultra ULight-PKC substrate TRF0108-D (50 nM, PerkinElmer, Waltham, MA, Figure 1—figure supplement 2) was substituted for ε-peptide substrate was also in the linear range for enzyme concentration (data not shown).
-The reaction was stopped by addition of 25 μl of 100 mM cold ATP and 100 mM EDTA, and 40 of the reaction mixture was spotted onto phosphocellulose paper and counted by liquid scintillation.
+The reaction was stopped by addition of 25 μl of 100 mM cold ATP and 100 mM EDTA, and 40 μl of the reaction mixture was spotted onto phosphocellulose paper and counted by liquid scintillation.
 Activity was measured as the difference between counts incorporated in the presence and absence of enzyme.
 Autonomous kinase activity is defined as activity in the absence of phosphatidylserine.
 To assay the effect of phosphoinositide-dependent kinase-1 (PDK1) phosphorylation of PKCι/λ on PKCι/λ autonomous kinase activity, PDK1 (100 ng, 8 pmol·min-1·mg-1; ProQinase), either active or denatured by heating to 100°C, was added to the reaction mixture.
 The autonomous kinase activity of PKCι/λ was then measured as described above.
 PKCι/λ activity in the presence of active PDK1 was normalized to that in the presence of denatured PDK1.

 Active place avoidance